StevenDahFish/rbx-typed-promise/README.md

 The constructors, like `Promise.new` or `Promise.try` are strictly typed and return a `TypedPromise<T...>`.

 Make sure you run [wally-package-types](#wally-package-types) in order to access the types!

+## Fork
+This fork adds comments that originally existed in the Promises library to the type definitions.